Steps to Creating an Oil Painting

 8. Display

-I show my work privately in my painting studio at my home, as well as at our gallery in an historic building nearby (both in Vermont), and on my website glennsuokko.com.
-My wife Ann is my partner in our creative endeavors and gallery business.
-I am fortunate that my paintings are sought by friends and visitors, established art collectors and first-time art buyers, across the United States, and in Europe, Asia, and Australia.
+I exhibit my work privately in my home painting studio and at our gallery located in a historic building nearby, both in Vermont.
+My website, glennsuokko.com, also features my paintings.
+My wife Ann is my partner in our creative and gallery ventures.
+I am grateful that my paintings attract interest from friends, visitors, seasoned art collectors, and first-time buyers throughout the United States, as well as in Europe, Asia, and Australia.